abg3/Smoke-Detection-using-Tensorflow-2.2/README.md

 # End Product

 If you would like to head straight and make inference using our trained model, we have the saved_model.pb file under fine_tuned_model for quick access.
+We also have the  pipeline config file under this folder which was used to train our model.
+We have used cyclical learning rate optimization to yield better results.

 ## Inferences and Results